How to Apply

 Advanced Standing Applicants

 Students who have successfully completed part or all of their legal education outside Canada may be considered for admission with advanced standing.
 Except in extraordinary circumstances, a student will not receive more than one year's advanced standing.
 If admitted, candidates who successfully complete the last two years of the program will be eligible to receive the Juris Doctor degree from Western University.
 The granting of advanced standing and the extent of credit to be given are at the discretion of the Admissions Committee.

 A Law School Admission Test (LSAT) score is required.
 Please visit www.lsac.org for more information and to register for the LSAT.
 June LSAT scores are accepted for Fall admission for upper-year applicants.

 Letter of Permission Applicants

-Students currently enrolled at a Canadian law school may be admitted to study at Western Law for one year on a letter of permission from their home institution and must complete a program of courses approved by their home institution.
-Letter of permission students do not receive Western's JD degree.
-Rather, they receive their law degree from their home institution.
+Students currently enrolled at a Canadian law school can apply to study for one academic year at Western Law on a Letter of Permission prescribing a program of courses approved by their current law school.
+Students who have been granted permission to study on a Letter of Permission do not receive the Juris Doctor degree from Western University.

 While a holistic review of all applications is undertaken, the following are major considerations in upper-year admissions decisions:

 - the availability of places in second and third year courses;

 - academic performance in law school (a competitive upper-year applicant will generally have a B average, or higher, in law school to date).

 Applicants who have undertaken undergraduate studies outside of Canada and the United States must have their foreign transcript(s) assessed by World Education Services, or an equivalent credential evaluation service.
 This is not required for graduate studies, although an assessment may be requested.